 How to draw Captain America: the musculature

 Time to draw the musculature of Captain America and be generous with it as he is well endowed in that department.
-Follow my design or even better go look online for reference of male musculature, you’ll find plenty of examples.
+Follow my design or even better go look online for references of male musculature, you’ll find plenty of examples.

 It’s important to know the subject you are drawing particularly if you want to be anatomically correct.
-Everything it’s easier when you are more familiar with the ways muscle look on a fit body if you want to draw them.
+Everything it’s easier when you are more familiar with the ways muscles look on a fit body if you want to draw them.

 Once the musculature is in place and you are happy with it (remember to check your drawing at any major step) you can safely draw the costume of Captain America.

-In this case the costume I have used is the traditional costume Captain used in the forties but you could go and research more modern costumes and dress this Captain America as you see fit!
+In this case, the costume I have used is the traditional costume Captain used in the forties but you could go and research more modern costumes and dress this Captain America as you see fit!